 Plus, having a dog can help you to lose weight for yet another reason – other than regulating adrenal chemical.
 When you have a dog, you have to walk the dog a few times a day!
 This is a terrific forced exercise strategy – one which has also been backed up by a few separate research studies – each reporting how walking a dog successfully contributed to many people’s weight loss goals.
 (Note: Unless of course you’re walking your dog to go get an ice cream cone!)

-Bonus Pro-Doggie Research Study Info : In the video above, I offer some interesting research on the perks of a poochie on lowering stress.
+Bonus Pro-Doggie Research Study Info : In the video below, I offer some interesting research on the perks of a poochie on lowering stress.
 Plus, numerous studies prove that hanging out with dogs can help lower blood pressure, relieve depression/stress, assist old people to feel less lonely, and even help children to overcome allergies.

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.